Ceque system: Organization

-Siq'i lines and ritual
+Seq'e lines and ritual

-Some aspects of the siq'i system remain unclear.
+Some aspects of the seq'e system remain unclear.
 R. Tom Zuidema has theorized that the wak'as may be related to Incan understanding of astronomy.
 The Inca followed a synodic lunar calendar (time was measured in phases of the moon).
 They observed periodic calendrical rituals celebrating events such as solstices, and different centers were used for different astronomical events.
 As an extension of this theory, Zuidema proposed that each of the 328 wak'as may represent one day in the year, the time for the Moon to complete 12 circuits, and that some of the siq'is were used for astronomical sight lines.